AdaCore/spark2014/docs/lrm/source/packages.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to avoid aliasing-related problems (see :ref:`anti-aliasing`), |SPARK|
-must ensure that if a given piece of state (either a variable or a state
+must ensure that if a given piece of state (either an object or a state
 abstraction) is going to be a constituent of a given state abstraction, that
 relationship must be known at the point where the constituent is declared.